mozey/goslayer/README.md

 This is intended to be useful as a supplimentary route on existing APIs, think about
 - restricting ad hoc qeuries to specific db users or views
 - or adding filters to the add hoc query, e.g. the authenticated user is only authorized to view rows where col x = value y
-- only allow known query types by parsing query SQL
+- only allow known query types by parsing query SQL, see [this post](https://stackoverflow.com/questions/51435233/parse-sql-query-before-it-goes-to-mysql) and [repos here](https://github.com/xwb1989/sqlparser)